-- Physical Deterioration.
+- 1. Physical Deterioration.
 The loss in utility and value due to some physical deterioration in the property.
-Physical deterioration is considered curable if the cost to cure it is equal to or less than the value added by curing it. - 29 2.
+Physical deterioration is considered curable if the cost to cure it is equal to or less than the value added by curing it.
+Elements of total depreciation that are not physical deterioration must be some form of obsolescence (either functional or external).1 - 2.
 Functional Obsolescence.
 The loss in utility and value due to deficiencies and superadequacies attributable to changes in tastes, style, or design.
-Functional obsolescence is curable if the cost to cure it is equal to or less than the value added by curing it. - 33 3.
+Functional obsolescence can be curable or incurable.
+It is curable if the cost to cure it is equal to or less than the value added by curing it. - 3.
 External (or Economic) Obsolescence.
-The loss in utility and value caused by external 34 negative influences outside the property itself; results from the immobility of real 35 property.
+The loss in utility and value caused by external negative influences outside the property itself.
 External obsolescence is typically incurable.
+External obsolescence can be either temporary (for example, an oversupplied market) or permanent (for example, a change in regulatory requirements).
+Temporary obsolescence will have to be quantified not only as to the degree of the loss in value, but must also reflect the duration of the loss.
+Permanent obsolescence will be assumed to last for the remaining economic life of the property.